7 Best Muscle Building Foods

 • Lean mass development

-Below are 7 powerful muscle-building foods that go beyond the standard chicken-and-rice approach.
+Below are 7 powerful muscle-building foods that go beyond the traditional chicken-and-rice approach and provide the nutrients your body needs to build lean mass efficiently.

 1. Whole Milk